(An altogether typical response to the direct primary care model!)

 Can I contact you after hours?

 Absolutely.
-Because illness and injury do not respect regular office hours, you may call me any day, at any hour.
+Because illness and injury do not respect regular office hours, you may call us any day, at any hour.

 Will I still benefit from joining your practice even if I don’t require frequent medical attention?